ArrowSphere/public-api-client/doc/consumption-healthCheck.md

 ## Usage

-You can get it through the main entry point `PublicApiClient` and its method `getHealthCheckClient()`, or instanciate it directly as follow:
+You can get it through the main entry point `PublicApiClient` and its method `getHealthCheckClient()`, or instantiate it directly as follow:

 ```php
 <?php